Tuesday's Elections Show Impeachment Might Not Boost GOP As Much As It Hoped

 6. Virginia is now officially a blue state

-My, how times change, and can change quickly.
+My, how times change and can change quickly.
 The results Tuesday night in Virginia mean Democrats in the state now control the legislature and every statewide elective office — governor, lieutenant governor and attorney general.

 Virginia has outpaced the rest of the country, is no longer a swing state and is moving to being reliably Democratic.
 And that shift came in a year when the top trio of elected Democrats in the state faced a variety of scandals that hobbled their ability to campaign for down-ballot candidates.